punker76/jekyll.jkarger.de/_posts/2014-11-02-how-to-make-the-tooltip-follow-the-mouse.markdown

 </Button>
 ```

-A complete example (incl. the `ToolTipHelper` class) can be found at [GitHub](https://github.com/punker76/code-samples/tree/master/ToolTipAutoMoveSample).
+A complete example (incl. the `ToolTipHelper` class) can be found on [GitHub](https://github.com/punker76/code-samples/tree/master/ToolTipAutoMoveSample).

 Here is the code for the `ToolTipHelper`.